 The Natural Gas Act applies when interstate sale and/or transportation of natural gas occurs.
 The Spire STL Pipeline runs for 66 miles between and within the states of Illinois and Missouri and therefore the Natural Gas Act applies.
 The Natural Gas Act was amended in 1947 to give it federal authority to acquire private property through the power of eminent domain, also known as land acquisition.
 This governmental power allows a body to acquire, or take, private property through the payment of just compensation.

-EDF began in 1967 when a group of scientists and a lawyer in New York legally fought against the use of a pesticide by presenting scientific evidence and was able to have it banned.
+EDF began in 1967 when a group of scientists and an attorney in New York legally fought against the use of a pesticide by presenting scientific evidence and was able to have it banned.
 The global non-profit group continues to fight for a safer and healthier environment.

 Holmes, Eric.
 “This Land Is Your Land?
 Eminent Domain Under the Natural Gas Act and State Sovereign Immunity.”
 Congressional Research Service: Legal Sidebar, Congressional Research Service, 19 Oct.
 2019, crsreports.congress.gov/product/pdf/LSB/LSB10359.
 Accessed 3 Nov.
 2020.